Missouri Court Records

 Jefferson City MO 65102–6790

-After submission, the Family Support Division uses the information provided to open a case.
+After submission, the Family Support Division typically uses the information provided to open a case.
 A letter of confirmation of the case opening, which contains the contact information and a case number, will be sent.
-The party involved can check the status of a submitted application by calling (573) 556–3800.
+The party involved may check the status of a submitted application by calling (573) 556–3800.

 Anyone looking forward to public assistance, i.e., Temporary Assistance for Needy Families (TANF) or MOHealthNet, is referred to the Family Support Division for child support services.
 Participants are not required to file for an application for TANF and MOHealthNet.
-It is recommended that the following information, dates of birth, Social Security numbers, addresses, court order information, are available before starting the online application process.
+It is recommended to have the following information available before starting the online application process: dates of birth, Social Security numbers, addresses, and court order information.

 How Do I Get Out of Paying Child Support in Missouri?

 In the circumstance that an estranged parent can’t make payments corresponding to the court order, such an individual can request for a modification or review of the court order.
-The interested party must submit a written request to the FSD.
+The interested party may be required to submit a written request to the FSD.

-In this case, the FSD will request that the estranged parent fills a form explaining what the changes are since the last order.
+In this case, the FSD will request that the estranged parent fill out a form explaining what the changes are since the last order.
 To request for modification or child review, the interested party can mail the request to Family Support Division P. O. Box 6790 Jefferson City, MO 65102–679.
-The party requesting modification or review must fully cooperate with the questions and forms of the family support division, or else the modification can be halted.
+The party requesting modification or review is expected to fully cooperate with the questions and forms of the family support division, or else the modification may be halted.

 What is Back Child Support in Missouri?